Zaman Shah Durrani: March on Kandahar against Humayun

-Zaman Shah, wanting to further secure his throne and seeing Mahmud Shah Durrani's popularity in Herat grow, alongside his other brother Humayun growing in Kandahar as threats to his rule, he had mobilized and prepared to march on Kandahar once his affairs in Kabul finished, planning to stop them from uniting against his rule.
-Humayun, having been advised to stay in the defense of Kandahar's great walls as a fortress and to wait for reinforcements for his brother Mahmud Shah Durrani to arrive from Herat, he went against this and marched to meet Zaman Shah's armies.
-The two armies met at Qalati Ghilji with Humayun overestimating Zaman Shah and his brother in battle Shah Shujah Durrani, he was completely defeated, resulting in Humayun having to flee to Baluchistan.
-With this victory for Zaman Shah, they were able to secure Kandahar.
-Zaman Shah had planned to march on Herat against Mahmud Shah Durrani to finish the job and finally consolidate his kingdom, however he had heard news of possible rebellion on the outer provinces of the Durrani Empire, and his precense was urgently requested back to Kabul.
-Zaman Shah had signed a truce with Mahmud Shah Durrani and returned to Kabul as a result.
+Zaman Shah, wanting to further secure his throne from the growing popularity of Mahmud Shah in Herat and older brother Humayun in Kandahar wanted to mobilise his army to march on Kandahar to prevent them uniting against his rule.
+Humayun, disregarded the advice to stay in defense within Kandahar's great walls and wait for Mahmud Shah reinforcements to arrive from Herat, and marched out to meet Zaman Shah's army and was defeated at Qalati Ghilji and forced to flee to Baluchistan.
+With his victory, Zaman Shah, secured Kandahar.

+Before being able to move against Mahmud Shah in Herat, he had received news of possible rebellion on the outer provinces of the empire, and that his presence was urgently required in Kabul.
+He signed a truce with Mahmud Shah and returned to Kabul as a result.

 Return to Kabul

-Having then recaptured Kandahar and being recalled, he had led a reign of terror, seeing his father, Timur Shah Durrani's implicated systems as too lenient, every person correlating to any influence within the Durrani Empire was watched upon, Zaman Shah also ordered the execution of anybody who opposed him, leading to often massacres within the city to route out small groups of resistance and opposition.
+Having then recaptured Kandahar and being recalled, he had led a reign of terror, seeing his father, Timur Shah Durrani's implicated systems as too lenient, every person correlating to any influence within the Durrani Empire was watched upon.
+Zaman Shah also ordered the execution of anybody who opposed him, often leading to massacres within the city to rout out small groups of resistance and opposition.
 The same Barakzai tribal leaders, who had led Zaman Shah in effort to consolidate his holdings and capture the throne were deprived of all power, with other chiefs also being arrested, or put to death.
-The outerlying provinces of the Durrani Empire, having heard of the news in the capital had led prolific revolts in return, not wanting to meet the same fate as many of the nobles in Kabul, revolts in Kashmir had risen, Punjab had opened in revolt, Sindh had severed themselves of influence and correlation to the Durrani Empire, and the Uzbeks has crossed the Oxus.
+The outerlying provinces of the empire, having heard of the news in the capital had led prolific revolts in return, not wanting to meet the same fate as many of the nobles in Kabul; revolts broke out in Kashmir and Punjab; and Sindh had severed itself of influence and correlation to the Durrani Empire; and the Uzbeks had crossed the Oxus.